Technology-Notes/nvidia-docker-wiki/Driver-containers-(Beta).md

 The list of prerequisites for running a driver container is described below.

-1. Ubuntu 16.04 or Centos 7 with the IPMI driver enabled and the Nouveau driver disabled
+1. Ubuntu 16.04, Ubuntu 18.04 or Centos 7 with the IPMI driver enabled and the Nouveau driver disabled
 1. NVIDIA GPU with Architecture > Fermi (2.1)
 1. A [supported version of Docker](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#which-docker-packages-are-supported)
 1. The [NVIDIA Container Runtime for Docker](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)) configured with the `root` option
+1. If you are running Ubuntu 18.04 with an AWS kernel, you also need to enable the `i2c_core` kernel module

 ## Examples